SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 simply shut down with an error message (to be clear, the server should never _crash_, but it is allowed to die).

 I went with minimal error recovery for two reasons.
-First, clients do want to be good citizens—a user is installing clients on their own machine, so there is no reason to want to shoot yourself in the foot.
+First, clients *want* to be good citizens.
+A user is installing clients on their own machine—why install a client that will shoot them in the foot?
 Second, error recovery is _hard_.
 You are writing code that will almost never be executed and probably requires a convoluted set of conditions to be met before firing.
 For a clipboard manager, I would rather have maintainable code that almost never fails but may need to reboot if things are broken than code which must gracefully recover from every I/O error.

 ### Complexity

 At the end of the day, Ringboard is a very complicated project with a lot of moving pieces and a simple sounding goal: remember stuff you've copied.
-Thus, the question must be asked: is this all worth it?
+Thus, the question must be asked: is this complexity worth it?
 I believe the answer is yes.
 Simple projects get the job done, but sooner or later, they end up wanting more functionality and better performance.
 Without the discipline to accept their limitations, these projects are inevitably rewritten as they grow organically.
 I prefer the philosophy of writing things once and getting them right the first time.
 If "right" still comes with compromises as is almost always the case, then those compromises must be accepted and core functionality changes rejected in order to maintain the original vision.
 Core changes are what v2 projects are for—in other words, Ringboard is Gnome Clipboard History's v2.